Wolf Kahler

-Wolf Kahler (born 3 April 1940) is a German stage, film, television, and voice actor.
+Wolf Kahler (born 3 April 1940) is a German character actor in stage, film, television, and voice actor.

+Early life

+Kahler was born in Kiel in Germany.

+Career

+With blue eyes, sculpted jawbone, and height of 6 ft 2 in, Kahler was often chosen to play unsympathetic German characters or Nazis.

+He appeared in the British production of The Adventures of Sherlock Holmes as the young Bohemian king in "A Scandal in Bohemia".
+Nearly thirty years later he would return to a Sherlock Holmes production in Guy Ritchie's film Sherlock Holmes: A Game of Shadows.

-Since 1975, he appeared in many English language US and UK television and film productions.
-One of his early roles was Kaiser Wilhelm II in Michael York's adventure film The Riddle of the Sands.
-One of his most well-known roles was that of Herman Dietrich in Raiders of the Lost Ark.
+Since 1975, he has appeared in many English-language American and British television and film productions.
+One of his early roles was that of Kaiser Wilhelm II in Michael York's adventure film The Riddle of the Sands.
+One of his best-known roles was that of Hermann Dietrich in Raiders of the Lost Ark.

-His voice also appeared in video games including as Kaiser Vlad in Battalion Wars.
+Among the characters he has voiced in video games is Kaiser Vlad in Battalion Wars.
 Kahler played the Prince of Tübingen in Stanley Kubrick's 1975 film, Barry Lyndon.
-In 2001, he portrayed a Wehrmacht General in the World War II TV miniseries, Band of Brothers.
-In the 1982 Clint Eastwood spy thriller Firefox, he played KGB chairman Yuri Andropov.
+In 2001, he played a Wehrmacht General in a television miniseries about World War II, Band of Brothers.
+In the Clint Eastwood spy thriller Firefox (1982), Kahler played KGB chairman Yuri Andropov.
 In 2011 Kahler appeared as Dr. Hoffmanstahl in Sherlock Holmes: A Game of Shadows.
-In 2017, he appeared as a German Commander in the Warner Bros./DCEU film Wonder Woman.
+In 2017, he played a German Commander in the Warner Bros./DCEU film Wonder Woman.

+Personal life

+Kahler is an expatriate living in England.